lebpac/lebpac.github.io/programs.md

 ## January to March 2024

-Important: the basketball schedule has been release and many tennis classes are impacted.
-Please see dates below and contact Coach Carlos for more information about refunds or makeups.
+Important: the basketball schedule has been released and several tennis classes have been cancelled.
+Please see the updated dates below and contact Coach Carlos for more information.

+We're super excited to have several programs running.
+[See a summary schedule here](https://docs.google.com/document/d/1Fq3Nm42klQ7kkVMkdogxYvRjm7SdTlvdapSymFKO5j8/) (we try to keep this up to date).

 ### Mondays